Best Vermont Sportsbooks: VT Sports Betting Apps 2025

 What Mobile Apps Are Available in Vermont?

-Each of the three sportsbooks poised to launch in Vermont on Jan.
-11 will do so with mobile apps ready to go on both iOS and Android.
+Each of these three sportsbooks is available in VT with mobile apps ready to go on both iOS and Android.
 Check out the list below:

 1. FanDuel - 4.8/5 (iOS); 4.7/5 (Android)